microsoft/Olive/docs/source/tutorials/configure_systems.rst

 .. important::

     The python environment system can only be used to evaluate onnx models.
 It must have :code:`onnxruntime` installed!
+    Or Olive can manage the environment by setting :code:`olive_managed_env = True`.
+This feature works best when used from Conda.

 Please refer to :ref:`python_environment_system_config` for more details on the config options.